-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2013

-OR

-O TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number 000-20202

-CREDIT ACCEPTANCE CORPORATION

-(Exact name of registrant as specified in its charter)

-MICHIGAN

-(State or other jurisdiction of incorporation or organization)

-25505 WEST TWELVE MILE ROAD SOUTHFIELD, MICHIGAN (Address of principal executive offices) 38-1999511 (I.R.S.
-Employer Identification No.)

-48034-8339 (Zip Code)

-Registrant's telephone number, including area code: 248-353-2700

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗹 No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o Accelerated filer I Non-accelerated filer o Smaller reporting company o (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵

-The number of shares of Common Stock, par value \$0.01, outstanding on April 19, 2013 was 23,587,496.
+✓ QUARTERLY REPORT PURSUANT TO SECTION For the quarterly period ended June 30, 2013 ON 13 OR 15(d) OF THE SECURITIES EXCHAI NGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 Commi ission File Number 000-20202 CREDIT ACCEP TANCE CORPORA TION (Exact name o of registrant as specified in its charter) MICHIGAN (State or other jurisdiction of incorporation or organization 3-1999511 yer Identification No.) 25505 WEST TWELVE MILE ROAD SOUTHFIELD, MICHIGAN (Address of principal executive offices) 8034-8339 Zip Code) Registrant's telephone e number, including area code: 248-353-2700 Indicate by check mark whether the registrant (1) has filed all regularing the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes \square No o Indicate by check mark whether the registrant has submitted electrobe submitted and posted pursuant to Rule 405 of Regulation S-T (§2 registrant was required to submit and post such files).
+Yes ☑ No o Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer" and "small" Large accelerated filer o $$ Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
+Yes o I No ☑ The number of shares of Common Stock, par value \$0.01, outstandi ing on July 19, 2013 was 23,280,737.